buildkite/docker-puppeteer/README.md

 ## Example

 See the [example directory](example) for a complete Docker Compose example, showing how to run Puppeteer against a linked Docker Compose web service.

+## Dependent Services

+This image includes [wait-for-it.sh](https://github.com/vishnubob/wait-for-it) which can be useful if you need to wait for a dependent web service to start accepting requests before your Puppeteer container attempts connecting to it.
+See [the example](example) for usage.